How can you make money with MLM LuLaRoe? Why the sums don’t add up

 However, as we’ll discover, these recruitment marketing messages are very far from the truth.

 You have no control over the LuLaRoe stock you buy

 So how easy is it to sell the LuLaRoe stock you’ve invested in?
-One of the big gripes about LuLaRoe is that you have no control over the designs you’re sent.
-Unlike a genuine clothing retail business, you don’t choose your stock.
-Instead you’re sent a random selection of styles.
+One of the big gripes about LuLaRoe is that you have no control over the designs or even sizes you’re sent.
+Unlike a genuine clothing retail business, you don’t choose your stock; instead you’re sent a random selection of styles and fits.
 Apparently they just “provide you with whatever inventory they have in stock.”

 Here’s a visual of one their ‘onbarding packages’ (these apparently “change frequently”):

 This is bad luck if, like Christina Hinks, you’re sent stock you can’t sell: